jhu-dvrk/dvrk-readthedocs/docs/pages/configuration/generators.rst

 ***************************

-To get started, you should use the Python based application ``dvrk-config-generator.py``.
+To get started, you should use the Python based application ``dvrk-io-config-generator.py``.
 The script should be in your path after your build and source your ``devel/setup.bash`` (ROS 1) or ``install/setup.bash`` (ROS 2).

-This script will generate a "blank" IO XML configuration file for the arm identified by its :ref:`serial number<serial-number>`.
+This script will generate a "blank" IO JSON configuration file for the arm identified by its :ref:`serial number<serial-number>`.
 This file will be updated by the different calibration steps.
 The script also generates a sample arm configuration file as well as a system file